Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns the `id` of an expression given its expression number
+Returns the `id` of an expression given its expression number

 ### Notes

-throws a `TypeError` if there is no expression with the given expression number
+Throws a `TypeError` if there is no expression with the given expression number

 </details>